scumjr/headless-fde/README.md

     Are you sure you want to continue connecting (yes/no)?

-We don't want to remember the public key of this server since it's specific to the install, hence the `UserKnownHostsFile` option.
+We don't want to remember the public key of this server since it's specific to the installation, hence the `UserKnownHostsFile` option.
 You should check that the fingerprint is the same than the one displayed by this command:

     $ ssh-keygen -lf conf/ssh_host_rsa_key
     2048 SHA256:2a2c/hF2rcJ95OMqUKIazgY1UnxGyeVRkNVaiZk30RY user@laptop (RSA)